 The running play resulted in a fumble.
 Tampa Bay recovered the ball and scored just before intermission.
 That changed the momentum.
 If a team runs the ball into the line, it is essentially running out the clock anyway.
 Why not kneel there?

 The prolific offensive records through the first four weeks are telling us something.
 Pass defenders are at least a couple of steps behind the receivers.

 Keep this in mind going forward regarding the totals, or over/under, in NFL games.
 Same goes with the enticing props like a player to produce certain numbers offensively and his team to win.

-Take note that there is one less game this week as the Packers and Detroit Lions are off.
+Take note that there is one fewer game this week, as the Packers and Detroit Lions are off.

 AP Photo/Jed Jacobsohn